-1. In "Analog Input", select "Offset/gain Setting" and click [OK] button.
+1. In "Analog Input", select "Offset/gain setting (High-Speed Analog)" and click the [OK] button.

-2. Select the target module for the offset/gain setting, and click [OK] button.
+2. Select the target module for the offset/gain setting, and click the [OK] button.

-3. Click [Yes] button.
+3. Click the [Yes] button.

 - 4. Mark the checkbox of the channel where offset and gain values are to be set. - 5.
 Select the voltage or current and click the [Offset Setting] button.